Disney’s Polynesian Village Resort Review (Too Expensive or Worth Every Penny?)

 Staircases are located on each side of the lobby.
 A pair of elevators is also available.
 The Great Ceremonial House is strictly a large gathering space with a lobby, restaurants, gift shops, and the entrance to the monorail.
 This building doesn’t have any guest rooms.

 A second sitting area is available on the second floor.
-Anyone can use this space.
-But most guests sit here while waiting to be called for a dining reservation at ‘Ohana or Kona Cafe.
-Often, servers from Tambu Lounge will service the area in the evenings.
+Anyone can use this space, but most guests sit here while waiting to be called for a dining reservation at Ohana or Kona Cafe.
+In the evenings, servers from Tambu Lounge often service the area.

 Make sure to look for hidden Mickey’s.
 You’ll find an abundance of them within the Great Ceremonial House.

+But there’s one special hidden Mickey you might care to locate.
+The builders installed this one in 1971 when the Polynesian was built.
 It’s three nailheads formed to make a hidden Mickey.
 It’s in the wood outside a window frame that faces the monorail platform.
 If you’re in the Great Ceremonial House, you’ll walk up to the long bar behind Kona Island.
 It’s a couple of windows down from the door that leads out to the monorail.

 Here is a view of the Great Ceremonial House from the resort side.